tsolakisgeo/DHAW2023/_syllabus/2-textual_markup_html_and_xml.md

 ### Assignment 2
-- In the folder you created above create a file named `"favorite_passage.md"` (Notice that in this case I am not using the `"1/"`)
+- Inside the folder you created above create a file named `"favorite_passage.md"` by following the instructions  above (Notice that in this case I am not using the `"1/"`).

 - Copy into it a short passage (less than fifty words) from your favorite book.